Jimbly/dcjam2025/Jimb-TODO.md

 * B varieties of weapons are uninteresting because by the time you could go and get them, you're powering through the current level, and strong enough for the next level
   * Maybe need to be stats-wise slightly better, or, rather, As slightly worse
 * fullscreen map view spread color to full view
+* fade out ent at start of combat

 ZONES
 * respawn all B/C entities